 - Driver’s licenses of the members.

-- Depending on the age of the LLC, a Mississippi Certificate of Good Standing may be needed to prove the LLC is active and in good standing with the state.
+- Depending on the LLC’s age, a Mississippi Certificate of Good Standing may be needed to prove that the LLC is active and in good standing with the state.

 Apply for Business Licenses and Permits